omgitsjoao/suggestion-box/README.md

 Testing
 ----
  Setup the test suite if needed, info can be found [here](http://buildingrails.com/a/rails_automated_testing_setup_for_beginners)
+ First you will need to migrate the database running `bin\rake db:migrate RAKE_ENV=test`

+ Then start Guard to watch your tests `bin\bundle exec guard`

- To run the suite, open a new terminal and run the command: `rails test`
+ To run the suite, open a new terminal and run the command: `bin\bundle exec rake test`

 Deployment
 ----